Olatife-01/Okta-IAM-Enterprise-Lab-Project/03-Automation-and-Policies/workflows/Automated Identity Lifecycle and Conditional Logic.md

 ## V. Advanced Low-Code Flow Analysis

 The advanced flow demonstrates a powerful "check and create" pattern, which is crucial for building resilient automations.
-By creating this flow, we showcase an understanding of:
+By creating this flow, I showcase an understanding of:

 - **Resilient Logic:** The `If/Else` block prevents flow failure if the group already exists.